Home

 This revised circuit solves those problems.

-The nFET, U1, shorts out the Zener, Z$1, most of the time and is only turned off when the BLE module detects that the supply capacitor, C1, need topping up.
+The nFET, U1, shorts out the Zener, Z$1, most of the time when the lamp is ON and is only turned off when the BLE module detects that the supply capacitor, C1, needs topping up.
 The second, low wattage, Zener diode, Z$2, in series with the bypass resistor, charges C1 on the second half cycle of the AC mains when the Wall Switch if Off.
-This gives full wave rectification and charging when Wall switch if off.
-This full wave charging was inspired by the Center Tap Full Wave Rectifier.

-Below is the schematic for the BLE High Power Lights R14.
+Below is the schematic for the BLE High Power Lights R15.
 (A pdf version is here.)
-The parts list is BLE_Lights_R14_PartsList.csv.
+The parts list is BLE_Lights_R15_PartsList.csv.

 The voltage on the supply capacitors, C1 to C4, is monitored by a BLE module ADC input via the R10/R9 divider.
 When the voltage drops below about 7.5V, the bypass FET, U$6, is turned off for a short time to let the 10V 5W Zener recharge the capacitors.